KingEnderBrine/-RoR2-ProperSave/README.md

 Only 1 save file for each profile for a singleplayer.
 If you die, the save will be deleted.

 # Multiplayer support
-It's finally here.
 Only the host must have this mod for it to work.
-For multiplayer support, I added `Load` button to the character selection screen (it will appear in both, multiplayer and singleplayer).
-A button will be active if you are host and was found suitable save file (if save file has the same set of players as in the current lobby).
+A `Load` button will be active if you are host and was found suitable save file (if save file has the same set of players as in the current lobby).

+# Game modes support
+Each game mode (for now `Classic` and `Eclipse`) has it's own save files, so that you can switch between game modes and not losing your progress.

 # Installation
 - Install dependencies.